Last updated in March 2014

 - adapting to climate change in urban areas

-For the period 2013/2014, Germany has pledged Bangladesh a total of EUR 94 million to implement bilateral projects, including for the first time a favourable-term development loan worth EUR 45 million for an energy supply project.
+For the period 2012/2013, Germany pledged Bangladesh a total of EUR 94 million to implement bilateral projects, including for the first time a favourable-term development loan worth EUR 45 million for an energy supply project.

-Apart from government development cooperation, numerous German non-governmental organisations are active in Bangladesh.
-Their work mainly focuses on fighting poverty and helping marginalised sections of the population.
+While government development cooperation concentrates on the above-mentioned priority areas, the numerous German non-governmental organisations active in Bangladesh are focusing their attention on fighting poverty and helping marginalised sections of the country’s rural population.

 The Goethe Institute in Bangladesh, which celebrated its 50th anniversary in October 2011, is the first stop for all those in the country who are interested in the German language and German culture.
-Every year, more than 1,000 Bangladeshis attend its language courses.
+Every year, well over 1,000 Bangladeshis attend its language courses.
 The Goethe Institute’s library offers information on German literature, history and politics.
 The rooftop café, along with the auditorium, is a meeting place and forum for young intellectuals, artists and representatives of civil society.
 The events organised by the Goethe Institute range from exhibitions to musical and literary offerings to film festivals and DJ appearances.
-Since January 2009, Bangladeshi teachers have been trained as German teachers under Germany’s Schools: Partners for the Future initiative (PASCH).
+Since January 2010, Bangladeshi teachers have been trained as German teachers under Germany’s Schools: Partners for the Future initiative (PASCH).
 German instruction has been introduced at the five PASCH schools in Bangladesh, in some cases as an extra-curricular subject, and the first students have now had their proficiency in German certified.
-German broadcaster Deutsche Welle is highly regarded as a dependable information medium offering attractive programmes from and about Germany.

-To promote academic exchange between Germany and Bangladesh, every year the German Academic Exchange Service (DAAD) and the Alexander von Humboldt Foundation award numerous scholarships to Bangladeshi students and young scientists and academics.
-Information on studying in Germany is available from the DAAD Information Point, which offers advice to prospective students, as well as from the DAAD coordinators at Bangladesh’s universities.
-The first DAAD academic teacher in Bangladesh commenced work at the long-established Dhaka University at the beginning of October 2013.
-While her teaching will initially focus on German as a foreign language, she will be establishing German and German Studies as a subject – and prospectively as a degree programme.
+To promote academic exchange between Germany and Bangladesh, every year the German Academic Exchange Service (DAAD), the Alexander von Humboldt Foundation and other organisations award numerous scholarships to Bangladeshi students and young scientists and academics.
+The DAAD Information Point offers advice on applying for scholarships and studying in Germany, as does the DAAD academic teacher (the first in Bangladesh), who commenced work at the long-established Dhaka University in early October 2013.
+Her teaching will initially focus on German as a foreign language.
 Many Bangladeshi scientists, academics and students have already received part of their training in Germany and more than 400 of them are members of alumni associations and users of the Alumniportal Deutschland network.

-In the last 18 months, there has been a tremendous increase in the number of Bangladeshi students applying to study in Germany without a scholarship, with the upward trend continuing in the coming semesters.
-In 2012 alone, well over 1,000 young Bangladeshis applied for a visa to study in Germany.
-Their number is expected to exceed 3,000 in 2013.
+In the last 18 months, there has been a tremendous increase in the number of Bangladeshi students applying to study in Germany, with the upward trend continuing in the coming semesters.
+In 2012, well over 1,000 young Bangladeshis applied for a visa to study in Germany and in 2013 the number had topped 3,000.